Top 10 Museums in Belgium

 Hergé Museum, Louvain-la-Neuve

-Pin every institution mentioned above using the interactive map — filter by country, collection type, or admission policy to plan a realistic itinerary.
+Find every institution mentioned above on the interactive map — filter by country, collection type, or admission policy to build a realistic route.